rgill02/EE-107-Final-Project/README.md

 # EE-107-Final-Project
+### Adam Chapman and Ryan Gill
-Modeling a Communication System in MATLAB
+Modeling a digital communication system in MATLAB